Railway electrification in Poland: 1990s

 Along with the political system changes, the electrification of Polish railways slowed down.
 On 5 December 1994 electrified railway line 220 Olsztyn Główny – Bogaczewo and railway line 204 on section Elbląg – Bogaczewo.
 It was the last largest investment in the electrification of Polish railways in the 20th century.
-In 1995 located on the Polish–Ukrainian border the broad-gauge railway line 92 Przemyśl Główny – Medyka was electrified on voltage 3000 V DC, which facilitated access to Przemyśl for international passanger trains and eliminating the handling of international trains by Polish SM48 diesel locomotives in double traction.
+In 1995 located on the Polish–Ukrainian border the broad-gauge railway line 92 Przemyśl Główny – Medyka was electrified on voltage 3000 V DC, which facilitated access to Przemyśl for international passenger trains and eliminating the handling of international trains by Polish SM48 diesel locomotives in double traction.

 7 April 1995 in Warsaw opened Warsaw Metro line M1 at station Politechnika about power 750 V DC on third rail.

 Since 2000s

 In the 2000s, PKP carried out minor electrification of border lines with Germany, the Czech Republic and Slovakia.

 In February 2014, work began on the modernization and electrification of the railway line 118 Kraków Główny – Kraków Lotnisko to Balice.
 The works were completed the following year, and the ceremonial opening of the line took place on September 25, 2015.

 On May 28, 2016, the power supply to Warsaw Commuter Railway was changed from 600 V to 3000 V DC.
 Which ultimately resulted in the resignation from using 600 V power on the Polish railways.

 In 2017, the modernization and completion of the unfinished electrification of the line 68 from Lublin Zemborzyce to Stalowa Wola Rozwadów, where the traction network was put into service on December 13, 2020, began.

 In 2018–2019, the Węgliniec – Zgorzelec line 278, which is the E 30 line of the international pan-European transport corridors, was electrified.
 The traction network on the line was launched on December 15, 2019.

 In September 2019, work began on the electrification of the Ocice – Rzeszów railway line 71, which ended on December 12, 2021, which made it possible to shorten connections to Rzeszów from Warsaw.

+In addition, from 15 June 2021 to 2023 the electrification of the Pomeranian Metropolitan Railway, which was opened in 2015, was carried out.
+On June 12, 2023, the traction network was launched on the section belonging to PKM.

+On 10 December 2023 the electrification and modernization of the railway line 182 Tarnowskie Góry – Zawiercie together with two neighboring connectors, which are railway lines 705 and 892, were completed, thanks to which passenger connections to Katowice Airport in Pyrzowice were launched.